 But hey, that's okay.
 This is an action vehicle for a wrestler, why shouldn't it be about the wrestling?
 Unfortunately, here I'm on pretty thin ice as a reviewer, not being any sort of wrestling fan.
 It looks well, pretty fake to me.
 I don't know, maybe that's the point.
 Sometimes one person's 'fakey looking' is another person's 'stylised'.
 There are two scenes of Santo fighting in the ring which actually don't look so bad, but the big set-piece fight scenes are hit and miss, so to speak.

 Acting… Very often with these films, I get around to the female lead and say 'she does what she can with scant material' or something like that.
 Even Mary Shelley's original novel wasn't great on female characters.
 In this one, though, Gina Romand is really not bad.
 She approaches the role of Freda with more seriousness than it deserves, giving us a character who is cold, ruthless and powerful, and yet also deeply fearful of death.
 She overacts a little, but as I've said before it's perfectly okay to overact of you're playing Frankenstein.
-The scene in which she I just wish the makeup artist hadn't gone with the full late sixties false eyelashes.
+I just wish the makeup artist hadn't gone with the full late sixties false eyelashes.
 They're really distracting.